How It Works

-Facelift Philadelphia (or “Rhytidectomy”) is a surgical procedure meant to counteract or lessen the effects of time and gravity on the face.
+Facelift (or “Rhytidectomy”) is a surgical procedure meant to counteract or lessen the effects of time and gravity on the face.
 With this procedure, excess facial and neck skin are removed, and the tissues under the skin are tightened.

 The laws of physics and nature dictate that with age, our skin loses its elasticity.
 As a result, we often see a sagging of the jaw and neck line accompanied by loose folds of skin in the neck and around the mouth.

 Activities such as smoking, sunbathing, outdoor activities, and stress can alter the appearance of our faces.
 A facelift can reduce these signs of aging, resulting in a firmer, fresher appearance.
 A facelift is one of the most commonly performed cosmetic surgery procedures in the United States.
 There is really no non-surgical alternative that can match the results of a properly performed facelift.

 At your initial consultation, Dr. Heffelfinger or Dr. Krein will interview you to get a thorough understanding of your medical history.
 Candidates must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.